akerber47/akerber47.github.io/reading.md

 - A. C. Crispin, *The Hutt Gambit*
 - A. C. Crispin, *Rebel Dawn*

+# Postponed Books

+These are books I didn't have the time to finish at the time, but would really like to come back to in the future.

+### 2019 July

+- Martin Aigner and Gunter M. Ziegler, *Proofs from THE BOOK*
+- Timothy Gowers ed., *The Princeton Companion to Mathematics*

 # Abandoned Books

 I often browse through books and end up abandoning them.
 Here's a list.

 ### 2019 July

+- James McManus, *Positively Fifth Street*
+- Robert Shea and Robert Anton Wilson, *The Illuminatus!
+Trilogy*
 - David McCullough Jr., *You Are Not Special... and Other Encouragements*
-  - *"Old Man Yells At Cloud"*
-- Martin Aigner and Gunter M. Ziegler, *Proofs from THE BOOK*
-- Timothy Gowers ed., *The Princeton Companion to Mathematics*
-  - *Too busy to study pure math books, but I'll return to these someday...*
 - Simeon Mills, *The Obsoletes*
 - *The Michelin Guide: San Francisco*
 - *The Michelin Guide: London*